ssbuild/deep_training/README.md

 ## transformer is all you need.
-- Upstream and downstream training framework based on lightning and transformers
+- deep training framework based on lightning and transformers
-- pure code

 ## install and download